-Policy 3 The Local Trust Committee supports the use of tax incentives that encourage landowners to dedicate trail and parks.
+Policy 3 The Local Trust Committee supports the use of tax incentives that encourage landowners to dedicate trails, parks, and other types of protected areas.

 Recreational Resources Advocacy Policies

 Advocacy Policy 1 The appropriate Provincial Ministries with responsibilities and programs for recreation should regulate and maintain recreational activities that are compatible with the Island's rural nature, and provide facilities and supervision where needed to protect from adverse effects.